 Faith in Practice

-Following months of fundraising, a group of students and staff from Trinity joined with groups from five other schools in the Diocese and departed for Lourdes on Saturday 14th July.
+Following months of fundraising a group of students and staff from Trinity joined with groups from five other schools in the Diocese and departed for Lourdes on Friday 12th July

-It was another early start on Thursday for mass with the anointing of the sick.
-The Diocesan candle was then lit and processed down to the candle area in the domain.
-Students then spent time with their pilgrims and after lunch there was a garden party in the beautiful grounds of the Hotel Galia.
+We had an early start on Thursday for mass at the Grotto, always a very special mass in the very place where Our Lady appeared to Bernadette.
+Students then spent time with their pilgrims and then after lunch there was a garden party in the beautiful grounds of the Hotel Galia.
 The entertainment was provided by students, staff and clergy.
 The sun was shining and it was a very pleasant afternoon.
-At 5 o’clock we had to be ready for the Blessed Sacrament procession which in the heat of the afternoon proved very challenging for everyone.
+At 5 o’clock we had to be ready for the Eucharistic Procession which in the heat of the afternoon proved very challenging for everyone.

-On Friday we had our closing mass in the open air, at the Autel de l’Esplanade’, in the domain, another beautiful setting .
+On Friday we were back in the Rosary Basilica for our closing mass.
 After a final shopping trip to buy presents and collect water to take home, the group left Lourdes, exhausted, exhilarated and with great memories of a school trip like no other.